sujith-eag/vu-library/docs/java/java_core/03_Control_Statements/05_switch_expression.md

 	}
 }
 ```

+>[!note]
-Using a switch expression also ensures that each case yields a value, yield produces a value and causes immediate termination of the switch, so no fall through from case to case will occur.
+>switch expression ensures each case yields a value.
+This yield causes immediate termination of the switch, so no fall through from case to case will occur.

-> [!note]
->  Because this switch is used in an assignment, it must be terminated by a semicolon.

 There is an important restriction that applies to a switch expression: the case statements must handle all of the values that might occur.
 For this reason, most switch expressions will have a default statement.

 The exception to this rule is when an enumeration is used, and each value of the enumeration is matched by a case.

 ____

-#### A Closer Look at the Arrow case
+### A Closer Look at the Arrow case

-the target of the -> can also be a block of code when more than one expression is needed.
+The target of the -> can also be a block of code when more than one expression is needed.

+>[!important]
-Because the target of the arrow is a block, yield must be used to supply the value.
+>Since the target of the arrow case is a block, `yield` must be used to return a value.

 ```java
 class SwitchExprDemo